 1.)
 He’s always around: At work, or at school, or within your group of friends, he seems to constantly be around you.
 He appears all of a sudden, seemingly from nowhere, to share a joke, compliment you, offer you a pretzel, or whatever.
 In other words: you just can’t seem to get rid of him - this could be good or bad depending on the way you feel about him.

 3.)
-He touches, or playfully hits or punches you: Women, of course, are guilty of this one too; namely, touching someone they like on the knee or arm unnecessarily, when they make a joke for example.
+When a guy playfully hits or touches you: Women, of course, are guilty of this one too; namely, touching someone they like on the knee or arm unnecessarily, when they make a joke for example.
 Men, on the other hand, can try to make this more ‘manly’ by turning it into a playful hit or punch on the shoulder.
 This can be OK, if you’re into the guy too, but it can also be very obnoxious if you aren’t (and if the guy is nervous or awkward and does it too hard, it can really hurt too!)

 4.)
-Eye contact or body language: If he is constantly looking at you, or trying to make eye contact with you, even when you are not directly with him, when he is on the other side of the room, then something is probably up.
-If, just in general, his energy and attention seems to be always focused towards you, he either likes you or is fixated on some horrible revenge.
+Eye contact or body language: If he is constantly looking at you, or trying to make eye contact with you, even when you are not directly with him when he is on the other side of the room, then something is probably up.
+If just in general, his energy and attention seem to be always focused towards you, he either likes you or is fixated on some horrible revenge.
 This same thing can come out through his body language: if he is always leaning towards you, or leaning in close to talk when he doesn’t need to, then the same probably applies.
-Also look to see if his shoulders and pelvis are pointed towards you when he sits.
+Also, look to see if his shoulders and pelvis are pointed towards you when he sits.

 6.)
 He shows an interest in your interests, or compliments you, or teases you: If he seems to be making an effort to ask about what you are interested in, what movies, books, or music really get you excited, and especially if he tries to convince you that he is really interested in those things too (even though it’s pretty obvious that he isn’t) then he probably likes you.
 Also, if he is always complimenting you, especially if he does it at strange times or in strange situations (“Wow, I had no idea you were so good at stapling!”), this is also a pretty obvious sign that he likes you.
 Another thing he could do, which can tend to get annoying, and again, if he is nervous or awkward can be insulting, is he might playfully tease or insult you.